oracle/graal/truffle/docs/TCK.md

 `python tck.py -g <path_to_graalvm> -cp <path_to_tck_provider_jars> -lp <path_to_language_jars>`

-To restrict tests to certain language use the `--language` option.
-The following example tests just JavaScript language:
+To restrict tests to certain language use the language id as a first unnamed option.
+The following example executes tests only for the JavaScript language:

-`python tck.py --language js -g <path_to_graalvm>`
+`python tck.py -g <path_to_graalvm> js`

 To execute the tests under debugger use the `-d` or `--dbg <port>` option.

 `python tck.py -d -g <path_to_graalvm>`

 The TCK tests can be filtered by test names.
-To execute just the `ScriptTest` use:
+To execute just the `ScriptTest` for JavaScript TCK provider use:
-`python tck.py -g <path_to_graalvm> ScriptTest`
+`python tck.py -g <path_to_graalvm> js default ScriptTest`

+The TCK tests can be executed in a compile mode in which all calltargets are compiled before they are executed.
+To execute JavaScript tests in a compile mode use:
+`python tck.py -g <path_to_graalvm> js compile`